opengeospatial/omsf-profile/README.md

 ## Simple timeseries Observations

 O&M Simple Features Profile XML Schema contains TimeseriesObservation feature type for encoding simple, double-valued time series data.
 Time series with result values for several points in time does not fit with the GML Simple Features Profile compliance level SF-0 without mild violence, since repeated elements are not allowed.
-Technically the time series values (and even time instances) could be encoded inside a single element using list type, but encoding and decoding would require special processing, which would at leasr partly defeat the gains of restricting the feature type to SF-0.
+Technically the time series values (and even time instances) could be encoded inside a single element using list type, but encoding and decoding would require special processing, which would at least partly defeat the gains of restricting the feature type to SF-0.
+So the TimeseriesObservation is compliant with SF-1, not SF-0 like the other OMSF Observation types.

 The schema for TimeseriesObservation allows two options for providing the instances of time for the time series values.
 The first option is togGive a series origin time with a time interval between each time steps (for equally spaced time series):